 Rethinking Aging in Place at Home

-In my role with Asbury, I have daily conversations with people who are weighing moving to a retirement community versus adapting their current home to support changing physical needs, buying a smaller place, and utilizing family and friends for support as they age.
+At Asbury, we have daily conversations with people who are weighing moving to a retirement community versus adapting their current home to support changing physical needs, buying a smaller place, and utilizing family and friends for support as they age.

 But for some, the decision to age in place seems to stem more from concerns about the task of selling their home and misperceptions about retirement communities than a lifestyle choice.

-During these conversations, I share two considerations that have tremendous benefits:
+During these conversations, we share two considerations that have tremendous benefits:

 Perhaps the greatest benefit of retirement communities is one that seldom tops a person’s list of reasons for moving to one – preventing the emotional, physical and cognitive cost of reduced social interaction.
 Scientific studies continue to document the very real effects of social isolation and lack of meaningful interaction.
 They include: